+- Letter mailed to parents.

+- Referral to the attendance task force and mandatory attendance by student and their guardian(s).

-- Letter mailed to parents. - Legal action may be initiated.
+- Legal action may be initiated.

 Tardies/Early Checkouts

 - Documentation will be required to excuse an early dismissal or tardy arrival. - If a student is tardy or checked out an excessive number of times, a referral may be made to the System School Social Worker.